honmanyau/study-notes/JavaScript.md

 A function that is immediately executed after it is created.
 This pattern is used to avoid scope-based variable conflicts as variables declared inside the IIFE are only scoped to that function.

-By taking advantage of closure, it is possible to have create a stateful function with IIFE:
+An example of a stateful function created with an IIFE:

 ```JavaScript
 const fibonacci = (function() {